The house of Julia Felix is our third and final house on the tour.

 They were also decorated with scenes from the Forum - children hiding behind columns, men playing board games, bartering and admiring statues...

-There is even a student being whipped with his pants down!
+There is even a fresco of a child being whipped with his pants down!